 The Greeks are computed using pricing models from the world and then applied in the world for hedging.
 Interestingly, those very same world pricing models can be derived based on the world concept of hedging.

 We discuss hedging in the context of risk attribution in Section 8a.5.

 The world has also moved into the world in the area of statistical arbitrage algorithms.
 The general steps of this interaction are as follows.

-First, models (or other tools) are used to identify misalignments among financial instruments values today.
-Second, one assumes that the misaligned values will eventually converge to the values predicated by the models.
-Therefore, a potential expected return in the real world, or “alpha”, is identified as the difference between the predicated values (the future, “fair” value) and the current misaligned values.
+First, models (or other tools) are used to identify misalignments between the values of financial instruments today.
+Second, one assumes that the misaligned values will eventually converge to the values indicated by the models.
+Therefore, a potential expected return in the real world, or “alpha”, is identified as the difference between the indicated values (the future, “fair” value) and the current misaligned values.
 Third, if the alpha is positive, a long position is set up, i.e. the misaligned instruments are bought, in the expectation that they will reach their higher fair value and thus realize a profit; if the alpha is negative, a short position is set up, i.e. the misaligned instruments are sold.

 Historically, sell-side market makers have implemented algorithms to provide liquidity to the market, while charging a premium for their sell-side services.
 On the other hand, buy-side high-frequency traders have implemented algorithms that efficiently execute orders, absorbing liquidity and delivering profits.

 More recently, the distinction between sell-side and buy-side has become blurry, as the two groups are becoming competitors.

 We discuss algorithmic trading in the context of optimal execution in Chapter 10.